 Types of property to buy in Greece

-Thousands of years of history, widely dispersed geography and many foreign influences all add up to a bewildering choice of building styles.
-You could choose from a modern villa using classical Greek columns, a converted windmill, a city-centre apartment with a view of the Acropolis!
+Now for the fun bit: what style of home do you want?
+Thousands of years of history, widely dispersed geography and many foreign influences all add up to a bewildering choice of types of property in Greece.
+You could choose from a modern villa using classical Greek columns, a converted windmill, or even city-centre apartment with a view of the Acropolis.

-Since The Durrels became a Sunday evening treat on British TV, how many of us have pictured ourselves in a shabby-chic Italianate villa?
+Since The Durrells became a Sunday evening treat on British TV, how many of us have pictured ourselves in a shabby-chic Italianate villa?

-Normally when you think of Greek architecture, Doric columns and statues may come to mind, however.
-While classical-style villas have been making a comeback in some upmarket resorts, most modern Greeks live in apartment blocks.
+Normally when you think of Greek architecture, Doric columns and statues may come to mind.
+However, while classical-style villas have been making a comeback in some upmarket resorts, most modern Greeks live in apartment blocks.
 Most, in Athens anyway, are six storeys high, each with a balcony on which you can sit out and enjoy the warmth of a summer’s evening and the sounds of the city below.
-In fact you pay more as you go higherm precisely to avoid the sounds opf the city!
+In fact you pay more as you go higher precisely to avoid the sounds of the city!
 For new international buyers, however, isn’t that part of the appeal?

-There are more than 700,000 such assets, including land, 600 islands and tourist facilities such as hotels, marinas and golf courses.
+There are more than 700,000 such assets.
+They include land, 600 islands and tourist facilities such as hotels, marinas and golf courses.

 Un-renovated properties may not have much of a bathroom or kitchen by northern European standards, but there is no shortage of under employed builders to help with a renovation project.
 Most builders in Greece are small scale due to the geographically scattered nature of the country, and any community will have a couple of builders to choose from.
 Do not try and flout building laws, however – build ratios are strictly enforced and outside of towns and village centres you can normally only build on around 20 percent of the plot.